 Explore All Topics

-As far as tax credits go, you may not know the Earned Income Tax Credit on a by-name basis, but it’s a good one to get to know.
+As far as tax credits go, you may not know the Earned Income Tax Credit (also known as EIC or EITC) on a by-name basis, but it’s a good one to get to know.
 Why?
-For taxpayers, this credit is highly valuable and is often missed — allowing you to keep more of your hard-earned money.
+For taxpayers, the federal EITC is highly valuable, but shouldn’t be one to miss if you’re eligible so you can keep more of your hard-earned money.

 What is the Earned Income Tax Credit?

-In a nutshell, the Earned Income Tax Credit (EITC or EIC) is a refundable tax credit created to benefit low-income workers and their families.
-The “refundable” designation is important here.
-That means you can receive money back even if your tax liability is zero.
+In short, the Earned Income Tax Credit (EITC or EIC) is a refundable tax credit created to benefit low-and moderate-income working families.
+If “refundable” is a new term, it means you can lower your taxes by the corresponding credit value.
+You can receive money back if your tax liability is zero and the credit exceeds what you owe the IRS.

 How much is the Earned Income Tax Credit worth?